Medical expert of the article

 48.2% |

-Bacteria that cause acute sinusitis are representatives of the usual microflora of the nasal cavity and nasopharynx, which fall under certain conditions in the paranasal sinuses (they believe that the sinuses are normal in the norm).
-Studies conducted since the second half of the XX century show that the spectrum of pathogens remains relatively constant, and the main role in the development of the disease is played by Streptococcus pneumoniae and Haemophilus influenzae (50-70%).
-It is much less common for Moraxella catarrhalis, S. Pyogenes, S. Intermedins, S. Aureus, anaerobes, etc.
+Bacteria that cause acute sinusitis are representatives of the normal microflora of the nasal cavity and nasopharynx, which under certain conditions enter the paranasal sinuses (it is believed that the sinuses are normally sterile).
+Research conducted since the second half of the 20th century shows that the spectrum of pathogens remains relatively constant, and the main role in the development of the disease is played by Streptococcus pneumoniae and Haemophilus influenzae (50-70%).
+Much less common are Moraxella catarrhalis, S. pyogenes, S. intermedins, S. aureus, anaerobes, etc.

-At the same time, the sensitivity of the main pathogens of acute sinusitis to antibiotics is disturbing.
-So, according to foreign researchers, there is a tendency to increase the resistance of pneumococci to penicillin and macrolides, and the hemophilic rod to aminopenicillins.
-Domestic data differ from foreign ones: high sensitivity to aminopenicillins and cephalosporins persists in the central part of Russia in S. Pneumoniae and H. Influenzae isolated in acute sinusitis.
-However, high resistance to co-trimoxazole is noted: a moderate and high level of resistance was noted in 40.0% of S. Pneumoniae and 22.0% of H. Influenzae.
+At the same time, the change in the sensitivity of the main pathogens of acute sinusitis to antibiotics is alarming.
+Thus, according to foreign researchers, a tendency towards increasing resistance of pneumococci to penicillin and macrolides, and Haemophilus influenzae to aminopenicillins is observed.
+Domestic data differ from foreign data: in the central part of Russia, S. pneumoniae and H. influenzae, isolated in acute sinusitis, retain high sensitivity to aminopenicillins and cephalosporins.
+However, high resistance to co-trimoxazole is noted: moderate and high levels of resistance are noted in 40.0% of S. pneumoniae and 22.0% of H. influenzae.

-The sensitivity of S. pneumoniae and H. Influenzae to antibacterial drugs
+Sensitivity of S. pneumoniae and H. influenzae to antibacterial drugs

 Antibiotic |